PrauI/Raytracer/project/README.md

 ```bash
 python test/test.py
 ```
+This will run the program with all Json files found in the ```test/inputs``` directory.
+Please make sure: \
-Please make sure you have python installed on your system and there exists a ```test/outputs/``` directory in which the generated images can be saved.
+- you have python installed on your system
+- there exists a ```test/outputs/``` directory in which the generated images can be saved.
+If not please create one.
+- the program is built and the executable is found in the ```build/``` directory.
+If not please build the program by following the [installation guide](markdown/installation.md).